Edward Trippas: Early years

 Trippas was 8 years old when he started in Little Athletics at the insistence of his parents.
 He enjoyed the social aspect of the sport and started running steeplechase at the age of 15.
 Within two years he ran a time of 5:55 (2000m steeple) and 9:04 for the 3000m steeplechase.
 Both performances earned him national medals.
 In 2017 he made his international debut in the junior event at the World Cross Country Championships.

 Career

 Trippas left Sydney and studied at Princeton University where he was coached by Jason Vigilante and ran in the NCAA championships.
 Trippas took a hiatus from his studies in order to try and concentrate achieving a place at the Olympics.
 His personal best time placed him third on the all time Australian list for the 3000 metres steeplechase.

 In July 2021, Trippas was named in the Australian team to compete at the delayed 2020 Summer Games in Tokyo.
 He ran eleventh in his Men's 3000m steeplechase heat at the Tokyo 2020 Olympics in a time of 8:29.90, missing out on the final.

 He now competes for On.
 In September 2025, he competed in the 3000 metres steeplechase at the 2025 World Championships in Tokyo, Japan.

+On 12 April 2026, he won the 3000 metres steeplechase title at the 2026 Australian Championships.